Quickening Cold Meat

 Effects

-This ritual raises a large number of undead husks to join a campaign army.
-The presence of these husks will raise the strength of the campaign army by the equivalent of 1,000 additional soldiers.
-As with any enchantment on an army or navy, the additional army strength granted by this enchantment may be reduced by the orders issued by the general While the effect is expressed as being equivalent to additional soldiers, this enchantment never reduces casualties suffered by the army.
+This ritual draws a large number of dangerous spirits from the Winter realm to accompany a campaign army.
+These spirits inhabit and animate corpses to create flesh-hungry unliving husks that fight alongside the army.
+The presence of these supernatural horrors raises the strength of the campaign army by the equivalent of 1,000 additional soldiers.
+As with any enchantment on an army or navy, the additional army strength granted by this enchantment may be reduced by the orders issued by the general.
+While the effect is expressed as being equivalent to additional soldiers, this enchantment never reduces casualties suffered by the army.

 While the enchantment is in place the general of the army experiences a roleplaying effect: You find it easy to see everything in terms of cost and benefit.
 The lives and needs of others, especially strangers, are meaningless if they get between you and your goals and what you consider to be best.
 You feel a powerful urge to ensure you and yours are safe, regardless of the cost to others.

-The ritual draws on creatures from the Winter realm.
-These creatures have been known to exert unpredictable influence those fighting alongside them, especially those with the draughir lineage.
-Effects might include lingering roleplaying effects or temporary hero points for the captains of military units supporting the enchanted army.
+The ritual draws on creatures from the Winter realm, which have been known to exert unpredictable influence those fighting alongside them, especially those with the draughir lineage.
+This might include lingering roleplaying effects or temporary hero points for the captains of military units supporting the enchanted army.
 Such effects are unpredictable; when they occur they are described in the appropriate Winds of War.

 The effect of the ritual lasts for a year (until the start of the Profound Decisions Empire event four events from now).